ChristinaRookie/fireandlion/thinking/_posts/2018-01-15-book-production-with-css-paged-media.md

 ![]({{ site.baseurl }}/images/presentation-boston-201801-multiformat-book-production-04.jpg)

 … and design effects like the spattered-ink effect in this novel, *Knucklebone* (Pan Macmillan).
-In our source files, we use an SVG here with placed with `position: absolute`.
+In our source files, we use an SVG here, placed with `position: absolute`.
 We then have four spatter variations that we alternate between chapters.

 ![]({{ site.baseurl }}/images/presentation-boston-201801-multiformat-book-production-05.jpg)